storyteller/Storyteller/documentation/documentation/engine/cells/index.md

 * If a cell type is a boolean, use a checkbox as the editor
 * If a cell has either a named selection list or selection values, use a select box
 * Otherwise, use a textbox that grows or shrinks to the size of the cell value (a big improvement for 3.0 in the opinion of this author).

+## Big Text Editor

+If you need to use a string cell in your specifications that would be more easily edited and displayed with a larger, multi-line textbox, you can use the _bigtext_ editor like this:

+<[sample:using-bigtext]>

+## Display Only Cells

+This is admittedly an oddball feature, but you can also mark cells as _display-only_ such that they are not editable in the specification editor:

+<[sample:using-display-only]>

+We added this feature at the request of one of our project teams that generated Storyteller specification files programmatically.
+I'm not entirely sure how useful this editor feature will be outside of that one project.